LOCATING CAMERAS AND SETTING IP ADDRESS

 a 3rd party camera is connected to a uniview tec NVR it should be using a static IP address.
 To change an

-IP address, most camera manufactures will make their own for locating their cameras on a
+IP address, most camera manufactures will make their own software for locating their cameras on a

 network.
 Using their program is always best since it should have optimal control as well as have the